 Six Sassy Syntax Tips To Make Your Writing Stronger

-There are a lot of things in life I can be perfectly cordial about, but, honestly, I’m human–and a writer, so you’ve got to know that there are some syntax snafus are nails on the chalkboard to me.
+There are a lot of things in life I can be perfectly cordial about, but, honestly, I’m human–and a writer, so, you’ve got to know that there are some syntax snafus that are nails on the chalkboard to me.
 We all have our little quirks and fetishes–good grammar is one of mine.

 1) Never leave “this” standing alone.